-While your bottom line (total profit or loss) can easily tell you your overall trading performance, keeping statistics is a great way to find out what part of your trading system, plans, or processes are keeping you from running like a fine tuned race car instead of a junkyard clunker.
+While your bottom line (total profit or loss) can easily tell you your overall trading performance, keeping statistics is a great way to find out what part of your forex trading system, plans, or processes are keeping you from running like a fine tuned race car instead of a junkyard clunker.

 Your “performance stats” help you determine what’s working, what’s not working, and what to improve on.
 Here are some of the statistics to keep, at a minimum, to track your system vitals.